 - Ducks are not to leave the SSCBC vicinity (Eastern Sister, Baths, 50m past the 5 knot zone)

 - Ducks are not to be used for joyriding

 - Ducks are only to be used by Members or approved contractors

 - The Operator must carry their Marine Licence and wear a PFD

 - You must be registered on the safety register with your name, mobile number and emergency contact details.
-Click here to request registration.
+Click here to register.